dolivetree/documentation/language/importing-data.md

 - CSV files (comma-separated text format, which is exportable from most spreadsheet apps)
 - [Arrow files](https://arrow.apache.org)

+You can check [the section about tables](/docs/language/tables) if you want to learn what you can do with them.

 ## Name imported data

 As usual, you can give a name to imported data like this, so that you can use later: